dmitry-egorov/game_showcase/README.md

 2006

 Third preson shooter with giant robots.
-Worked as a junior developer in a team of 10 people.
+Worked as a junior developer on the engine and the editor in a team of 10 people.

 [Screenshots](https://rawg.io/games/robogear-tales-of-hazard/screenshots)